Kaihanga Taonga ā-Whare

 Pay for joiners varies depending on skills and experience.

-- Joinery apprentices may start on the training minimum wage, with their pay increasing as they gain skills and qualifications.
+- Joinery apprentices may start on the training minimum wage or minimum wage, with their pay increasing as they gain skills and qualifications.

-- Experienced or qualified joiners can earn $25 to $30 an hour or more.
+- Experienced or qualified joiners can earn $40 an hour or more.